 What it actually checks

-This is a partial extract of the audit's real findings — the same strings the tool prints when a check trips.
-Use it as a quick sanity check before you run the audit live:
+Extract of the audit's real findings — the same strings the tool prints when a check trips.
+Use this as a sanity check before you run the audit live:

 Why this dimension matters